2000 Atlantic hurricane season: Tropical Storm Nadine

 In mid-October, a strong upper-level trough and a tropical wave interacted while located in the central Atlantic.
 The system moved slowly westward and convection began increasing.
 By October 19, the system became stationary and developed a surface circulation.
 Later that day, Tropical Depression Eighteen developed about 690 mi southeast of Bermuda.
 Initially, the depression lacked a well-defined center, though a broad circulation was evident.
 The depression tracked slowly northward and then northeastward around a subtropical ridge and ahead of a cold front.
 As wind shear decreased, convective activity became better organized on October 20.
 By 1200 UTC on that day, the depression was upgraded to Tropical Storm Nadine.
-Although it was strengthening, QuikSCAT suggested that the low-level circulation was falling apart, as it appeared to be merging with the cold front.

 At 0000 UTC on October 21, Nadine attained its peak intensity with winds of 60 mph and a minimum barometric pressure of 999 mbar.
 Around the time of peak intensity, a possible eye-like feature and an impressive outflow were observed on satellite imagery.
-As a result, the National Hurricane Center noted the possibility, but did not exclusively forecast Nadine to strengthen into a hurricane.
 However, shortly thereafter, wind shear increased and the storm resembled a frontal wave and appeared to possibly be interacting with the cold front.
 The cloud pattern then became ragged, while the low-level circulation moved toward the southern edge of the deep convection.
 By 0000 UTC on October 22, Nadine transitioned into an extratropical cyclone and merged with a frontal low about 18 hours later.